 But step back for a moment, and isn’t that what they always do?
 Law & Crime sensationalizes headlines and doesn’t report from a trauma-informed standpoint.

 This event is a reminder that true crime creators, consumers, and platforms alike need to internalize: the stories we follow are not fiction.
 The people at the center of these cases, including the ones telling them, are real human beings with lives, jobs, trauma, and boundaries.
+And when those boundaries are crossed, the fallout doesn’t end when the camera stops rolling.

 The Power Imbalance: When “Punching Down” Becomes Abuse

-There’s a particular cruelty in being harassed by someone who is “punching down.”
+There’s a particular cruelty in being harassed by someone who is punching down.
 It’s not a fair fight, but that’s because it’s not meant to be.
 The goal isn’t conversation or resolution; it’s humiliation, intimidation, and silencing.

-What True Crime Consumers (and Creators) Must Remember
+What True Crime Consumers and Creators Must Remember

 The juxtaposition Lauren highlighted, protesting her public figure status while Law and Crime attempted to monetize her pain, is a wake-up call for the entire true crime ecosystem.